 At a base level, this one’s pretty good.

-It has the break away handheld portion I like so much, a good sized tank (17 ounces, giving it a solid 30 minutes of steam), and a nice quality of life feature: “no touch” cleaning pads that can be detached with the press of a button and dropped in the laundry.
+This light weight steam mop has the break away handheld portion I like so much, a good sized tank (17 ounces, giving it a solid 30 minutes of steam), and a nice quality of life feature: “no touch” cleaning pads that can be detached with the press of a button and dropped in the laundry.

 Of course you’ll have to touch it to put it IN the washer, but at least you’ll have a buffer between “just cleaned up that mess” and “now it’s on my fingers”.